 The SFPUC Commission approved the rate package at its May 23, 2023 public meeting.

 The SFPUC generates clean energy, delivers high-quality water to 2.7 million Bay Area customers, and protects the environment and public health by treating wastewater and stormwater.
 Our work is almost exclusively funded by the rates that customers pay, not by taxes.
 We are a not-for-profit public utility.
 We are required by law to charge our customers only the true cost of operating, maintaining, and upgrading our water and sewer systems.
-To continue delivering the services that San Franciscans depend on, the SFPUC is proposing water and sewer rate increases, effective July 1, 2023.

 Your Dollars at Work